GunturWibawa/BetaBankChurnAnalysis/README.md

 The project assigned to me during the eighth sprint involves Supervised Learning.

-Throughout this sprint, I engaged in the refinement of machine learning models, the development of evaluative metrics, and the manipulation of imbalanced data sets.
+Throughout this sprint, I engaged in the refinement of machine learning models, the development of evaluation metrics, and imbalanced data sets manipulation.

 # **Project Insight**